 What is your best advice on how to get visitors?

-If you want your blog to grow, you need to generate great quality articles that engage with the reader.
+If you want your site to grow, you need to generate great quality articles that engage with the reader.
 Don’t be fooled into thinking quantity outweighs quality – it doesn’t.
-If your posts start to appear badly structured and full of typos, you’ll leave readers left right and centre.
+If your posts start to appear badly structured and full of typos, you’ll leave readers left right and center.
 Keep on topic and involve your readers.

 Make sure each post has a call to action – even if it’s just to ask their opinion on what you’ve written about.
 That’s a great way to generate comments and start relationships with your readers.
 After all, if you show you’re genuinely interested in their thoughts, they’ll keep coming back.